RonPieket/BinaryRelations/README.md

 time.
 All operations on a OneToOne are also constant.

 Things get more complicated with OneToMany and ManyToMany.
 They maintain sorted arrays.
-Insertion and removal of elements in a table involves shifting everything between the point of insertion/removal and the end of the array.
+Insertion and removal of elements in an array involves shifting everything between the point of insertion/removal and the end of the array.
 We built several AAA games with this tech, without running into performance issues.
 However, depending on the number elements in the array, the frequency of